PromyLOPh/pandora-apidoc/rest/index.rst

 Response bodies are JSON-encoded values.
 Unlike the JSON v5 API there is no requirement for time syncronization, Blowfish cryptography, or partner logins.

-The API requires a cookie aware client as several cookies will be issued during authentication that **must** be present in every request.
-Failure to provide the cookies will result in HTTP 400 errors.

 .. _rest-csrf-token:

 CSRF Token / Cookie